Chakma Autonomous District Council: Demographics

 The total Chakma population of Mizoram is estimated to be more than 100,000 (as per the 2011 census - 96,972).
 The population of Chakma Autonomous District Council are primarily Chakmas who are a designated Schedule Tribe.
 The total population of CADC is 45,307 as per 2011 census out of which 70% of it is dependent on agriculture.
 The population grew from 34,528 in 2001 to 40,265 (as of 2008).
 The majority of the people of Chakma Autonomous District Council follow Theravada Buddhism.
+The majority of the people of Chakma Autonomous District Council follow Theravada Buddhism.

+Elections

+Elections of CADC of 20 constituencies takes place every 5 years.

+Current Composition

+The composition of CADC is as follows: